- 1 Basic Service DEMAT Account: What Does it Entail?

 The SEBI whose key role is to regulate India’s stock market realized it was important to make the market-friendly to everyone.
 Being that taking part in the stock market needs one to at least own a DEMAT account, everything appeared really costly to the young players in the market.
-This is exactly what made SEBI to instruct the DPs (Depository Participants) to come up with the basic service DEMAT account.
+This is exactly what made SEBI instruct the DPs (Depository Participants) to come up with the basic service DEMAT account.
 With the basic type, the retailers can invest in the stock market at unbelievably low maintenance costs.

 Conditions to Owning a BSDA

 There are two main conditions that an applicant must meet in order to open a basic service DEMAT account with any of the DPs (Banks & Broking Companies).
-First, you must not have any other DEMAT account at other DPs.
+First, you must not have any other DEMAT account at other DP.
 In simple terms, it means you are only allowed to own one account.
 Additionally, your total investment must not go beyond Rs.200, 000 /-.
 All BSDA holders operate within the range of Rs.0.00 /- to Rs.200, 000/-.

 Who should go for a Basic Service DEMAT account?

-Well, as already mentioned earlier in this article, this kind of an account was created to cater for the retailers who could not manage to maintain a normal DEMAT account.
+Well, as already mentioned earlier in this article, this kind of account was created to cater to the retailers who could not manage to maintain a normal DEMAT account.
 A normal account is really expensive to run since the holders must pay a maintenance fee of between Rs.300/- and Rs.500/- annually.
 Surprisingly, that amount must be paid whether a transaction was done during the year or not.
 As for a BSDA, there’s much more relief as you will only pay if there were business transactions during the year.

 How Does BSDA Works?